Prasenjit-3433/Basic-Online-Shop/README.md

 7. *** Keep in mind that without `Multer` being involved, no body data is parsed Because the default body parser for form data does not work when `enctype` = 'multipart/form-data'.
 So don't forget to add multer middleware in the post route of the forms that contain any kind of file upload.

+8. Note: with the help of links and forms, we can send only `GET` & `POST` request to server.
+We can't send `PUT`, `PATCH`, `DELETE` requests.
+It can be done with browser side javascript.
+         *** Don't forget to add CSRF Token in the url as a query parameter.

+9. Note: There are some naming convension for `data-` attribute in the html element.
+         Like: data-productId ---> not correct
+               data-productid ---> correct